DeepuBhasin/Web-Developer-Notes/20 Javascript/01-Core-Javascript/_Documentation_JS.md

 ## 📘 Primitive types
 * **Primitive type :** A type of data that represents a single value.
 That is, not an object.

-1. **undefined :** undefined represents lack of existance (you should'nt set a varaible to this)
+1. **undefined :** undefined represents lack of existence (you should'nt set a variable to this)
-2. **Null :** null represents lack of existance (you can set a variable to this)
+2. **Null :** null represents lack of existence (you can set a variable to this)
 3. **Boolean** : true or false
 4. **Number :** Floating point number (there's always some decimals).
 Unlike other programming languages, there's only one 'number' type ... and it can make math weird.
 5. **String :** a sequence of character (both '' and "" can be used)
 6. **Symbol :** used in ES6

 ---